autotelic/fastify-opentelemetry/README.md

       }
       ```

+  - **`wrapRoutes` : `boolean | String[]`** - When `true`, all route handlers will be executed with an active context equal to `request.openTelemetry().context`.
+Also accepts an array containing all route paths that should be wrapped.
+Optional - disabled by default.
+    - Route paths must have a leading `/` and no trailing `/` (eg. `'/my/exact/route/path'`).
+    - Wrapping a route allows for any span created within the scope of the route handler to automatically become children of the current request's `activeSpan`.
+This includes spans created by automated [OpenTelemetry instrumentations].
+    - A global context manager (eg. [`AsyncHooksContextManager`]) is required to provide an active context to the route handler.

+  - **`ignoreRoutes` : `String[]`** - All [hooks](#hooks) added by this plugin will ignore the route paths contained in this array (ie. no automated tracing for that route).
+Takes precedence over `wrapRoutes`.
+    - Route paths must follow the same format as `wrapRoutes`.
+    - The ignored routes will still have access to `request.openTelemetry`, but `activeSpan` will be `undefined`.

 #### Request Decorator

 This plugin decorates the request with an `openTelemetry` function that returns an object with the following properties: